Skip to Content

 This penguin isn’t named after the pasta as my son once thought.

-It is believed English sailors apparently named the species for its distinctive yellow crest; Maccaronism was a term for a particular style in 18th-century England marked by flamboyant or excessive ornamentation.
+It is believed English sailors named the species for its distinctive yellow crest; Maccaronism was a term for a particular style in 18th-century England marked by flamboyant or excessive ornamentation.

 Marconi penguins illustraitons